 Other retail stories of course are the sales of the Stars and Stripes (one Realtor in my area gets up at the crack of dawn and sticks a small American flag on a stick into the lawns of hundreds of houses as a marketing gimmick).
 Party supplies, swim gear, patio furniture, grills – all the accouterment of the celebration of summer will get their last best chance in the coming week.

 Keep your eyes and ears open for quirky angles.
 I saw personal misters that hook to the garden hose being featured as this year’s must-have in local big-box stores; what other indulgences are hot this year?
 And I spoke the other day with a woman who’s a seamstress for a regional outdoor awning manufacturer, for the past month she’s been leaving for work at 5 a.m. as the sewing machines whir to meet demand for residential and commercial awnings ahead of Fourth of July fests and summer season at sidewalk bistros.
 That would make for an interesting small biz story that reflects the uptick in the local economy.

-Summer apparel, swimwear and accessories seem to peak at this time, with clearance sales beginning shortly after and no doubt back-to-school clothing appearing on store mannequins by July 15.
-It’s a good time to take the pulse of summer revenue at malls and strip centers in your area that feature traditional chain boutiques.
+Summer apparel, swimwear, and accessories seem to peak at this time, with clearance sales beginning shortly after and no doubt back-to-school clothing appearing on store mannequins by July 15.
+It’s a good time to take the pulse of summer revenue at malls and strip centers in your area that features traditional chain boutiques.